Table of Contents

 While we aren't exactly sure what causes this puppy condition, we do know that certain breeds are more prone to it.

-Swimmers is seen in smaller and “dwarf” breeds much more often than it's seen in large breed dogs.
+Swimmers are seen in smaller and “dwarf” breeds much more often than it's seen in large-breed dogs.

 Cases of Swimmers have been seen most often in the following breeds (10):

 - West Highland White Terriers